kubernetes/committee-security-response/cna-handbook.md

 and no new CVE assignments for that year will be made, update any reserved but unassigned CVE IDs for that calendar year to indicate they were rejected and unused.

-1. Update the CVE details in github (see https://github.com/CVEProject/cvelist/pull/3175 as an example)
+1. Run the following:

+    ```bash
+    docker run --env-file=env.txt -it --rm $USER/cvelib:latest reject -h
+    ```

-2. Update the [tracking sheet] to indicate those CVEs were rejected (see CVE-2019-11256 through CVE-2019-11267 as an example)
+1. Update the [tracking sheet] to indicate those CVEs were rejected (see CVE-2019-11256 through CVE-2019-11267 as an example)

 ## Uncommon tasks